fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/group-by-aggregation.md

 heading: Group By with Aggregation
 ---

+## Let's apply both the operations on the tabular data of a DataModel.

 In FusionCharts.Net, you can apply GroupBy and Aggregation operations to a DataModel at the same time.

 Let's apply both the operations on the tabular data of a DataModel.